momentohq/momento-bulk-writer/README.md

 $ ./extract-rdb-and-validate.sh -s 1 -t 1 ./redis .
 ```

 This will extract the rdb files in `./redis` to JSON lines and write the output to the current directory.
-The `-s` and `-t` flags are optional and set the max size in MiB and max ttl in days of items in the cache.
-If an item is larger than the max size or has a ttl longer than the max ttl, it will be flagged by the tools.
+The `-s` and `-t` flags are optional and set the max size in MiB and max TTL in days of items in the cache.
+If an item is larger than the max size or has a TTL longer than the max TTL, it will be flagged by the tools.
 The default values are 1 MiB and 1 day respectively.

 Contact Momento on [Discord](https://discord.com/invite/3HkAKjUZGq) or e-mail us at [support@momentohq.com](mailto:support@momentohq.com) if you need to increase these values.